matestack/matestack-ui-core/docs/api/components/form.md

 # Matestack Core Component: Form

-Feel free to check out the [component specs](/spec/usage/components/form_spec.rb).

-The `form` core component is a vue.js driven dynamic component.
-It enables you to implement dynamic forms without writing javascript.
-It relies on child components to collect and submit user input: `form_input`, `form_select`, `form_submit` and `form_textarea`.
+The `form` core component is a Vue.js driven component.
+It enables you to implement dynamic forms without writing JavaScript.
+It relies on child components to collect and submit user input: `form_input`, `form_textarea`, `form_radio`, `form_select`, `form_checkbox` and `form_submit`.
 They are described within this documentation page.

 ## Parameters